Paul C. Perrine, Dean of Students, Ext. 3800

 The sale or delivery of a controlled substance is considered a serious drug policy violation.
 Sale is defined as the exchange of a controlled substance for money, services or other item of value.
 Delivery is defined as obtaining a controlled substance in one location, either on or off campus, and delivering it to a person(s) in another location.

-Level 1: 1st use or possession of marijuana or related paraphernalia
+Level 1: First use or possession of controlled substance, related paraphernalia and/or unauthorized use of prescription medication.

-Level 2: 2nd use or possession of marijuana or related paraphernalia or use and/or possession associated with disruptive behavior
+Level 2: Second use or possession of controlled substance, related paraphernalia, use and/or possession associated with disruptive behavior and/or unauthorized use or prescription medication.

-Level 3: 3rd use or possession of marijuana or related paraphernalia or 2nd associated with disruptive behavior
+Level 3: Third use or possession of controlled substance, related paraphernalia, 2nd associated with disruptive behavior and/or unauthorized use of prescription medication.

-Warren Wilson cannot legally be a sanctuary from law enforcement agencies, arrests or searches under search warrants.
-In instances of investigations of delivery and/or sale of controlled substances, members of the college community will be asked to cooperate.
+6.5.4-2 Campus Practices Related to Controlled Substances: Warren Wilson cannot legally be a sanctuary from law enforcement agencies, arrests or searches under search warrants.
+In instances of investigations of delivery and/or sale of controlled substances, members of the College community will be asked to cooperate.
 Warren Wilson college officials reserve the right to contact and receive assistance from law enforcement authorities in instances where controlled substances are involved.

 Drug paraphernalia includes all equipment, products and material of any kind that are used to facilitate, or intended or designed to facilitate, violations of the North Carolina Controlled Substances Act.